smysq1/hello-world/README.md

 # hello-world
 First  test
-I am the leader of the new world this is my first edit
+I am the leader of the new world this is my second edit
+More info about my family